mamund/vocabulary-manager/docs/vocabulary-markdown-format.md

 The enumerator itself IS a vocabulary term and MUST receive a vocabulary term page.

+An enumerator MAY participate as a member of a composite.
+In that case, the composite references the enumerator term, not one of its individual values.

 ---

 ## 5. Composite rules

-A composite is a vocabulary term that assembles atoms and/or other composites for a particular domain context.
+A composite is a vocabulary term that groups existing vocabulary terms into a meaningful domain concept.

+A composite MAY contain atoms, enumerators, and other composites.

 Example: